robotframework/robotframework-RFCP-syllabus/basics.md

 ## USER KEYWORDS

-_User keywords_ are created to combine existing keywords and they are defined in `Keywords` section.
+_User keywords_ are created to combine existing keywords and are defined in the `Keywords` section.

 Tags and timeout are **Not** in the scope of this exam.